 - In a clean mixing bowl fitted with a whisk attachment, beat together all the whipped cream ingredients until the cream starts to hold firm peaks.
 Be careful not to whip past firm peaks or the cream will curdle and look more buttery with a chunky texture.

-- Keep cold and covered in the refrigerator until you're ready to assemble the cake.
+- Cover the filling and refrigerate until you're ready to assemble the cake.

 - Trim one end of the cake at an angle and set it aside.
 Then place the cake, seam side down, on your serving platter.
-Take the slice of reserved cake and place it on top of the cake to resemble a branch growing off the log.
+Take the reserved slice and place it on top of the cake to resemble a branch growing off the log.

-- Just before serving, finish the buche de noel with edible nature decorations like meringue mushrooms (see Note below), sprinkled cocoa powder or chocolate shavings, candy rocks, powdered sugar or coconut for snow, and anything else that catches your eye.
+- Just before serving, finish the buche de noel with edible natural looking decorations like meringue mushrooms (see Note below), sprinkled cocoa powder or chocolate shavings, candy rocks, powdered sugar or coconut, or anything else you have on hand.

 - If you have leftovers, remove the mushrooms and place them in an airtight container at room temperture before refrigerating the rest of the cake.
 Place the cake in an airtight container or wrap it with a light covering of plastic wrap.
 For best taste and texture, enjoy within 5 days.